 Your dog may require a special type of diet, and your veterinarian will be able to walk you through that.
 Puppies, senior dogs, pregnant dogs, dogs with skin conditions, and dogs suffering from food allergies all need special diets.

 Your dog's diet will also need to change as he grows and develops.
 Learning how to make homemade dog food is something that you'll have to continue learning throughout your pup's life.
 His diet needs to evolve with him over the years.

-Just remember that whenever you cook for your dog yourself, it’s important to pay attention which nutrients may be lacking your canine’s homemade meals.
-Very often, pet parents skip on the essential fats and only feeds dogs protein and a little carbohydrates.
+Just remember that whenever you cook for your dog yourself, it's important to pay attention to which nutrients may be lacking in your canine's homemade meals.
+Very often, pet parents skip on the essential fats and only feeds dogs protein and little carbohydrates.
 In those cases, adding fish oil or other sources with omega-3s and essential fatty acids using dog supplements is highly advisable to avoid any health issues.